surfliner/surfliner-mirror/starlight/README.md

 ### Via the UI
 The preferred way to import data into Starlight is via the UI.
 Images can be specified either via a url or via a filename.
 A CSV import file must use either urls or files, not a mixture of both.
-Files will be loaded relative to an optional environment variable, IMPORT_DIR.
+Files will be loaded relative to an optional environment variable, `BINARY_ROOT`.

 1. Create an exhibit.
 Ensure all the metadata fields you want are specified.
 1. In the UI for your exhibit, go to Items --> Add Items --> Upload multiple items
 1. Click `download template` to download a CSV template that contains all the metadata fields for your exhibit
 1. Populate the CSV as appropriate.
 If you want to use local files instead of urls, change the `url` column heading to say `file` instead.
-File paths will load relative to whatever value is set for IMPORT_DIR. e.g., if `IMPORT_DIR=/opt/ingest` and `file=images/sample.jpg` the file will load from `/opt/ingest/images/sample.jpg`
+File paths will load relative to whatever value is set for `BINARY_ROOT`. e.g., if `BINARY_ROOT=/opt/ingest` and `file=images/sample.jpg` the file will load from `/opt/ingest/images/sample.jpg`
 1. Click `choose file` and upload your populated CSV file.

 ### Via the command line